nhsexperience/nhs-experience/docs/_slidescontent/proxy-for-techs.md

 .slides h3 { color: white; }
 .slides .quote-text { color: pink; }
 .reveal p, .reveal .slides section {line-height: 1.0;}
+.myiframe {width:960px; height: 500px;}
 </style>

 <!-- .slide: data-background-image="https://images.pexels.com/photos/814544/pexels-photo-814544.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=2" -->
 ## PROXY <!-- .element: class="proxy-header r-fit-text"  -->
 Acting on behalf<!-- .element: class="proxy-sub-header"  -->

+Note:
+A note here

 ---
-## What's the definition?

-From the OED: <!-- .element: class="fragment" data-fragment-index="1"  -->
+## OED Definition

 *"Authority given to a person
 to act for someone else"* <!-- .element: class="quote-text fragment r-fit-text" data-fragment-index="2"  -->
+Note:
+A note there

 ---
-## What does it mean to the NHS?
+## NHS Definition
 *"Allow people to act on behalf of the
-patients and dependents they care for
+patients and dependents they care for,
 and to allow users of NHS digital
 services to share their records with
 those they trust to act on their behalf"* <!-- .element: class="quote-text r-fit-text"  -->

 ---
-## What does it mean in Tech?
+## Tech Definition
 *"An intermediary between a client
 requesting a resource and the server
 providing that resource,